Rocket Lab carrying cargo for Pentagon's Defense Advanced Research Projects Agency

 "Rapid acquisition of small satellite launch capabilities is increasingly important to US Government organisations like DARPA.''

-MORE: Stiassny fires parting shots at Rocket Lab, all-comers
+Read more: Stiassny fires parting shots at Rocket Lab, all-comers

 The ability to rapidly prove new technology in space and deploy space-based assets with confidence on short notice was a service that didn't exist for dedicated small satellites until now.